Dutch dialects and varieties: Non-European dialects, and daughter languages

 Outside of Europe, there are multiple dialects and daughter languages of Dutch spoken by the population in the non-European parts of the Kingdom of the Netherlands and the former Dutch colonies.

 Dutch Caribbean

-The Dutch Caribbean are part of the Kingdom of the Netherlands.
+The Dutch Caribbean is part of the Kingdom of the Netherlands.
 The region consists of the Caribbean Netherlands (Bonaire, Sint Eustatius and Saba), three overseas special municipalities inside the country of the Netherlands, plus three constituent countries inside the Kingdom, namely Aruba, Curaçao, and Sint Maarten.
 Dutch is one of the official languages in all four of the constituent countries of the Kingdom, however English and a Portuguese-based creole-language, called Papiamento, are the most spoken languages on the Dutch Caribbean.
 The Dutch dialects in the Dutch Caribbean differ from island to island.

 World map of Dutch-speaking countries:

 As of 2021 data the percentage of Dutch speakers in the populations of the Dutch Caribbean are: